Conrad-X/chatbot-server/README.md

 ## Getting Started

+### Text Based Conversational Bot Server
 There are two forms of servers available under this repository
-- the first one is a basic one found under the ```legacy``` folder, this can be re-used for multiple scenarios depending on your application domain and is built upon OpenAI Assistants and depicts the workflow.
+- the first one is a basic one found under the `legacy` folder, this can be re-used for multiple scenarios depending on your application domain and is built upon OpenAI Assistants and depicts the workflow.
 Follow the steps below to make the legacy server work
-    - Create a ```.env``` file comprising of the folling details
+    - Create a `.env` file comprising of the folling details
       ```
       ASSISTANT_ID=XXXXXXXXXXXX
       OPENAI_API_KEY=XXXXXXXXXX